Tobbesson/roccat-konepro-linux/README.md

 # Dependencies
 libusb // https://libusb.info/ You can probably download it using your distros package manager \
-gcc // You can probably download it using your distros package manager
+gcc // You can probably download it using your distros package manager make // You can probably download it using your distros package manager
 # Build
 Make sure above dependencies are installed.
 ```